Emceelamb/curriculum-vitae/content.md

 #     - Mentored and trained students in web accessible programming paradigms so students will consider impact of accessibility throughout their development career
 #    - Collaborated with UX designers and faculty to create educational materials and data visualization
 #    - Assessed and correct digital accessibility issues in accordance to WCAG standards
-#- years: Sep 2018 - \newline Aug 2019
+- years: Sep 2018 - \newline Aug 2019
-#  employer: Lincoln Center for the Performing Arts
+  employer: Lincoln Center for the Performing Arts
-#  job: Digital Accessibility Fellow
+  job: Digital Accessibility Fellow
-#  city: New York City
+  city: New York City
-#  achievements:
+  achievements:
-#    - Created accessibility training material for engineering and legal departments to promote access for a diverse customer base
+    - Created accessibility training material for engineering and legal departments to promote access
 #    - Created an automated work process for captioning a catalog of over 1000 hours of video content
-#    - Audited internal and external digital media of a world-class performing arts institution and write recommendations to meet WCAG 2.1 and Section 508 compliance
+    - Audited internal and external digital media of a world-class performing arts institution and write recommendations to meet WCAG 2.1 and Section 508 compliance
 #    - Prototype a fully compliant digital map of campus accessibility features to simplify wayfinding
 #- years: June 2017 - \newline May 2018
 #  employer: Ho Chi Minh City University of Technology & Education